Friday, September 25, 2020

-The AWTE conference is for theatre teachers, directors, technical directors, college students, university professors and/or performing arts center (PAC) managers.
+The AWTE conference is for theatre teachers, directors, technical directors, college students, university professors, performing arts center (PAC) managers and theatre education advocates.
+Conference registration includes annual membership in AWTE.

 Here is a letter from DPI, endorsing the value of fine arts professional development.